radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 the _supply_ of developers.

 To address this problem, we hire a new developer or rather... we try to hire a new developer.
 We want a mid-to-senior developer because they have the skills to instantly dive straight into our application with little-to-no guidance and they can start shipping code.
 That old expression: "they can hit the ground running".
 This is because our code is so brilliantly well-structured and organized according to the Rails best practices.
 Nobody will have to upskill on any single part of the codebase at all because we follow the Laws of Sandi and Commandments of Avdi to the letter.
-There is no legacy code with their legacy decisions, written in a hurry because we needed to ship that thing _fast_.
+There is no legacy code with their legacy decisions that meta-programs the constants from Java, written in a hurry because we needed to ship that thing _fast_.
 HA.

-However: as I said before, it seems as though we would have more luck finding life on a different planet than being capable of finding an available senior Ruby developer.
+You may think that you need to hire only these best-of-the-best badasses because your application is a large unmaintable behemoth monolith and only the badasses can understand it.
+That you need seniors to navigate the spaghetti that is your legacy code.
+Maybe you use technologies that only _true_ geniuses can understand, like Node or Go.
+Or the Rails Asset Pipeline.

+That may indeed be the case.
+After all, if our code was simple, elegant and only written in a single Ruby monolith, would as many of us still be employed?

 Companies spend thousands of dollars on recruiters and lots of time posting to job boards, for often very little good return.
 Companies spend this money to